sclevine/agouti/index.md

 Agouti provides a [`dsl`](http://godoc.org/github.com/sclevine/agouti/dsl) package that reduces test setup and provides user interactions that fail tests automatically if they are unsuccessful.
 It is similar to the [Capybara](https://github.com/jnicklas/capybara) DSL, and intended for those who are familiar with Capybara or Cucumber.

 Note that the [`dsl`](http://godoc.org/github.com/sclevine/agouti/dsl) package exports numerous identifiers that may conflict with your package identifiers (if both are dot-imported).
 It also only supports a single running WebDriver process (PhantomJS, Selenium, OR ChromeDriver).
-If you use Ginkgo for unit testing, your Agouti tests will look like very different things using the [`dsl`](http://godoc.org/github.com/sclevine/agouti/dsl) package.
+If you use Ginkgo for unit testing, your [`dsl`](http://godoc.org/github.com/sclevine/agouti/dsl) Agouti tests will look very different from your Ginkgo unit tests.
 For these reasons, we do not necessarily encourage its use.
+It is a small package that provides little extra functionality.

+Furthermore, `ginkgo generate --agouti filename` and `ginkgo bootstrap --agouti` do not support the [`dsl`](http://godoc.org/github.com/sclevine/agouti/dsl) package.

 That said, you may re-write the above login test using the [`dsl`](http://godoc.org/github.com/sclevine/agouti/dsl) package like so: